-- Operational carbon excluding from electricity (fixed and variable) - Electricity requirement, which is converted into carbon emissions using time-variant factors within the WRSE investment model (fixed and variable) aligned with BEIS guidance - 7.79 Carbon estimates calculated in APS are fed into the WRSE investment model. - 7.80 With the carbon assessments covering construction and use, and with the WRSE investment model considering the need for 'repeat' capital emissions through asset replacement, the carbon assessments are well aligned with PAS2080 lifecycle stages A1-A5 and B1-B6. - 7.81 The issue of uncertainty in carbon accounting is something which UK water companies are currently grappling with and will continue to be reviewed at WRMP29.
+- 7.78 Using methods described above, estimates of carbon emissions have been prepared for each option, including: - Capital carbon - Operational carbon excluding from electricity (fixed and variable) - Electricity requirement, which is converted into carbon emissions using time-variant factors within the WRSE investment model (fixed and variable) aligned with BEIS guidance14 - 7.79 Carbon estimates calculated in APS are fed into the WRSE investment model. - 7.80 With the carbon assessments covering construction and use, and with the WRSE investment model considering the need for 'repeat' capital emissions through asset replacement, the carbon assessments are well aligned with PAS2080 lifecycle stages A1-A5 and B1-B6. - 7.81 The issue of uncertainty in carbon accounting is something which UK water companies are currently grappling with and will continue to be reviewed at WRMP29.
 There are two types of uncertainty in carbon assessments one is relevant to emissions factors associated with specific materials/products (currently most water companies are using industry average factors) and one is a scoping uncertainty (associated with having the right scope of assets/activities when producing a carbon estimate). - 7.82 To reduce the uncertainty in the carbon estimates over time, we expect to use more supplier-specific carbon data for major materials and products rather than industry generic emissions inventories, as the level of detail in an option's development increases.
-For scoping uncertainty we expect this to reduce as WRMP projects are scoped with more confidence as they move through project lifecycle stages through to delivery. - 7.83 WRSE developed a cost consistency methodology report which undertook a review of water company approaches for WRMPs and then undertook benchmarking of carbon estimates to bring greater consistency across the region.
-WRSE's carbon policy is aligned with water industry's commitment to work together to reach net zero operating carbon emissions by 2030, this aligns with the Water UK Public Interest Commitments and is supported by all WRSE member companies including Thames Water.
-This also aligns with the November 2020 Water UK Net Zero 2030 Route map.
-The WRSE approach incorporates the best practice guidance developed by UKWIR. - 7.84 As part of the least cost modelling process we optimised costs based on rates derived by the Treasury.
+For scoping uncertainty, we expect this to reduce as WRMP projects are scoped with more confidence as they move through project lifecycle stages through to delivery. - 7.83 WRSE developed a cost consistency methodology report which undertook a review of water company approaches for WRMPs and then undertook benchmarking of carbon estimates to bring greater consistency across the region.
+The WRSE approach incorporates the best practice guidance developed by UKWIR. - 7.84 As part of the least cost modelling process, we optimised costs based on rates derived by the Treasury.
 The Treasury's Green Book recommends that costs and benefits occurring in the first 30 years of a programme, project or policy be discounted at an annual rate of 3.5% (Social Time Preference Rate) and recommends a schedule of declining discount rates thereafter.
-We have also based the carbon costs on the latest Green Book supplementary guidance on the valuation of energy use and greenhouse gas emissions for appraisal.
-Carbon costs have also taken account of the de-carbonisation of the grid in the future. - 7.85 As most of these schemes will not be built until several years from now, time is available to work with the supply chain (e.g. steel and concrete manufacturers) to find new lower https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1129242/valuation -of-energy-use-greenhouse-gas-emissions-for-appraisal.pdf https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1129242/valuation -of-energy-use-greenhouse-gas-emissions-for-appraisal.pdf carbon solutions to construction.
-The All Company Working Group (ACWG), made up of the water companies with Strategic Resource Options (SROs), have engaged with the supply chain to develop scenarios on how different materials may decarbonise over time in the next 60 years.
-These are only scenarios and there is no guarantee that such materials will decarbonise without leadership and action in the supply chain over time.
-This engagement has produced emission reduction estimates for most facets of construction, ranging from the types of construction equipment moving around on site, to the type of steel that might be used in future pipelines.
-Three different scenarios have been produced, a worst case, middle case and best case scenario; to allow for the industry moving slower or faster than expected.
-In order to present a conservative view, the "worst-case" scenario was adopted for inputs into the WRSE investment model.
+We have also based the carbon costs on the latest Green Book supplementary guidance on the valuation of energy use and greenhouse gas emissions https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1129242/valuation -of-energy-use-greenhouse-gas-emissions-for-appraisal.pdf for appraisal15.
+Carbon costs have also taken account of the de-carbonisation of the grid in the future.